tuket/web_hugo/content/posts/2024-01-24-vulkan-loop.md

 The whole point of double buffering (or N-buffering) is to be able to draw consecutive frames in parallel.
 If your swapchain has N images, you should have at least one **command buffer** for each of them.
 You could have N+1 command buffers, if you would like to start recording commands for the next frame while we are rendering the N previous frames.
 But I don't think this is necessary.

 It's also worth considering using a **command pool** per swapchain image.
 This way you can reset the whole pool every frame.
-It should be quicker that resetting individual command buffers.
+It should be quicker than resetting individual command buffers.

 ## Use a fences to limit the FPS